 Trouble shooting the tachometer after the circuit board has been replaced.

-If the tachometer still isn’t working after replacing the circuit board, here are some troubleshooting steps to narrow down the issue:
+If the tachometer still isn’t working after replacing the circuit board, here are some troubleshooting steps to narrow down the likely cause.

 1. Double-Check Connections: Verify that all the connections (power, ground, and signal) to the tachometer are secure and free of corrosion.
 Even a small amount of corrosion can cause issues.